-It is UAFS policy to issue Emergency Notification Alerts about immediate emergencies on and around the campus.
-When a report of a potential emergency or dangerous situation occurs, appropriate university personnel will respond in order to assess the situation.
+It is UAFS policy to issue emergency notification alerts about immediate emergencies on and around the campus.
+When a report of a potential emergency or dangerous situation occurs, appropriate university personnel will respond to assess the situation.
 If it is determined that an emergency or other dangerous situation involving an immediate threat to the health or safety of students or others on campus exists, immediate notification of the event will be made to the campus community.

-Usually, such notification will be made by using the university's Lions Alert notification system.
-UAFS students, faculty and staff are automatically enrolled in the emergency notification system.
+Such notifications usually will be made by using the university's Lions Alert notification system.
+UAFS students, faculty, and staff are automatically enrolled in the emergency notification system.
 Students can select how they receive the messages by clicking on "Lions Alert" in My.UAFS under the "Students" tab.
 Faculty and staff members can change their alert settings by logging into Lions Alert as well.

-Notification can also be accomplished using a variety of other messaging methods that include text, telephone, email, computer pop-up windows on campus networked computers, and public address systems.
+Notification can also be accomplished using a variety of other messaging methods that include text, telephone, email, computer pop-up windows on campus-networked computers, and public address systems.
 In residence halls, Housing staff members may share information face to face with residents.
 University personnel authorized to issue such notifications will use their discretion to determine the specific method of notification.

+Upon confirmation of an emergency or dangerous situation, the UPD chief of police, coordinator of health and safety, and the vice chancellor of finance and administration, and/or a designee of each are responsible for consulting on a case-by-case basis when information in the form of an alert is disseminated.

+Campus safety alerts are typically issued for the following Clery crimes:

+• Murder/Non-Negligent Manslaughter

+• Aggravated Assault (Cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger UAFS community.)

+• Robbery Involving Force or Violence (Cases including pickpocketing and purse snatching will typically not result in the issuance of a timely warning notice, but will be assessed on a case-by-case basis.)

+• Sexual Assault (Such incidents will be considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the chief of police or their designee.
+Cases involving sexual assault are often reported long after the incident occurred, thus there is no ability to distribute a timely warning notice to the community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a campus safety alert.

+- Major Incidents of Arson - Other Clery Crimes as Determined Necessary by the Chief of Police or Their Designee

-Upon confirmation of an emergency or dangerous situation, the chief of the UAFS Police Department and/or designee, coordinator of Health and Safety and/or designee, and the vice chancellor of finance and administration and/or designee are responsible for consulting on a case-by-case basis when information in the form of an alert is disseminated.
-If it is determined that any of the Clery Act Criminal Offenses of Criminal Homicide, Manslaughter by Negligence, Sexual Assault, to include: Rape, Fondling, Incest or Statutory Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, or Arson have been reported and pose an immediate threat to the health or safety of the campus community an immediate notification will be made The notification will be made without delay.
-University departments authorized to initiate and carry out emergency notifications include the UAFS Police Department and the university's Office of Health and Safety.
-Notification will only be withheld if in the professional judgment of responsible authorities, doing so would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+University departments authorized to initiate and carry out emergency notifications include UPD and the university's Office of Health and Safety.
+Notification will only be withheld if, in the professional judgment of responsible authorities, doing so would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-If the emergency information needs to be disseminated outside of the campus community, this will be accomplished utilizing the UAFS website, telephone information line, and by communicating with local news agencies.
+If the emergency information needs to be disseminated outside of the campus community, this will be accomplished by utilizing the UAFS website and telephone information line and by communicating with local news agencies.
 Campus evacuation and storm shelter information may be found on My.UAFS under the Campus Services and Information tab, labeled "Emergency Procedures Documents."
 Evacuation route maps are posted in hallways throughout all campus buildings.